John Fred: Later life and death

 Fred continued to perform in bands, coached high school basketball and baseball, and remained a fixture at concerts and shows in his hometown.
 He produced records for other artists, including Irma Thomas and Fats Domino, and hosted a popular local radio show, The Roots of Rock 'n' Roll, at WBRH in Baton Rouge.
 He released several solo albums and one group effort, Louisiana Boys, with Joe Stampley and G. G. Shinn.
 He also wrote and produced radio commercials and jingles, earning two Clio Awards.

 In 2004, Fred's health began to fail.
 Complications ensued after he received a kidney transplant, which culminated in a long hospital stay in New Orleans.
-He died on April 15, 2005, at the age of 63, survived by his wife, Sandra; a son, Kevin; Kevin's wife, Jodi; and a grandson, Jon Sterling Gourrier.
+He died on April 15, 2005, at age 63, survived by his wife Sandra, son Kevin, daughter-in-law Jodi, and grandson Jon Sterling Gourrier.